Article ID: 1473 - Last Modified: November 19, 2013

 You can run the

-postmortem utility from the command line on Linux, with the command
+postmortem utility from the command line on Linux or Mac OS X, with the command

 $SCHRODINGER/utilities/postmortem options jobid